VladStoyanoff/WaveConverter/README.md

 I'd also recommend downloading a virtual keyboard as a package on your Raspberry so that you could always use it to its fullest potential with only a monitor, mouse and a phone.

+**One important note**: As you can see, we supply the ground of the circuit with 3.3V from the Raspberry Pi.
+This is because when we take measurements from the brain, the voltage after the 2 amplifiers would have an amplitude of 1V.
+This means that it will fluctuate between 1V and -1V.
+ADC though, is not supposed to read values that are less than -0.3V (you can find this in the datasheet for ADS1015).
+So by supplying 3.3V we give the voltage of the wave an offset in the positive range, so that it fluctuates between 4.3V and 2.3V.

 ## ADC
 If you bought a brand new ADS1015 from Adafruit, then it will come with legs that are not soldered.
 If you're experienced with soldering, you know the drill.
 If you're not though, I DO NOT recommend that you do this yourself.
 Either experiment and learn how to make precise solder connections (which wouldnt take more than 1-2 days in my opinion) or let someone else do it.